4.15 Operation and Management of Public Research Grants

 (3) Monitors the use and management of public research grants by the persons engaged in such works relating to the use or management of public research grants and provides instructions for improvements as necessary

 The University’s internal funding for a research unit is allocated each fiscal year based on a five-year research program confirmed by the President at the time of the initial appointment and recommended by a review committee at the time of renewal.
 Any research equipment approved for a five-year research program should be considered common or shared equipment.
-The Provost along with the Research Support Sections investigate purchases of any research equipment over five million yen for possible use as common or shared equipment.
+The Provost along with the Director of Core Facilities investigate purchases of any research equipment over five million yen for possible use as common or shared equipment.
 If there is a need of additional space allocation for installation of newly purchased equipment, the space request should be submitted to and approved by the Space Allocation Committee.

 126.96.36.199 Common Research Resources

-The Research Support Sections overseen by the Provost manages the common research facilities and equipment and provides services to the research units.
+The Core Facilities overseen by the Director of Core Facilities manages the common research facilities and equipment and provides services to the research units.

 188.8.131.52 Internal Cost Charging

-The Research Support Sections may charge research units for the use of common research equipment and services to promote fair and efficient use.
+The Core Facilities may charge research units for the use of common research equipment and services to promote fair and efficient use.

 While internal research funding is a highly attractive feature for faculty, the University as a whole is expected to gradually depend less on government subsidies and more on competitive government grants and private funding.
 It is also important for the financial freedom of the University to provide flexible support for its research, education, and community building.
 The Grants and Research Collaborations Section overseen by the Dean of Research provides support for researchers to submit competitive research grant proposals and to spend the budget effectively in compliance with the funding agency regulations.
 When submitting grant proposals, requirements for additional space, equipment maintenance costs and the required incremental administrative support should be adequately considered.